-Art deco radio equipped with a 100 W stereo amplifier combined with two adjusted speakers of 50 W each (the original speaker had a power of 1 W!).
+TSF radio set equipped with a class D amplifier combined with a 80 W full-range speaker (the original speaker had a power of 1 W!).
 An active filtering enables this audio system to get closer to a high fidelity sound.

 Its WIFI module will allow you to stream audio from music platforms and radio stations with much better sound quality than Bluetooth.
 Technical possibilities are rapidly evolving and we are dedicated to making our vintage devices effective tools to take advantage of them!

 WIFI connectivity also opens up the possibility ofsynchronous wireless streaming to multiple devices (multi-room).
 If you buy a second device (radio, WIFI record player or WIFI speaker), one could play the left track and the other the right, or one could play your music in the living room and the other in the kitchen.

 The device is also equipped with a Bluetooth connectivity to broadcast tracks stored on your phone (MP3 ...) or sound directly from the Internet (Youtube ...).

 - 80 W full range speaker with neodymium magnets

 - Class D 80W amplifier, adjusted to the speakers for good sound quality in all the frequencies range